Electron hole

-In physics, chemistry, and electronic engineering, an electron hole (often simply called a hole) is a quasiparticle which is the lack of an electron at a position where one could exist in an atom or atomic lattice.
+In physics, chemistry, and electronic engineering, an electron hole (often simply called a hole) is a quasiparticle denoting the lack of an electron at a position where one could exist in an atom or atomic lattice.
 Since in a normal atom or crystal lattice the negative charge of the electrons is balanced by the positive charge of the atomic nuclei, the absence of an electron leaves a net positive charge at the hole's location.

 Holes in a metal or semiconductor crystal lattice can move through the lattice as electrons can, and act similarly to positively-charged particles.
-They play an important role in the operation of semiconductor devices such as transistors, diodes and integrated circuits.
+They play an important role in the operation of semiconductor devices such as transistors, diodes (including light-emitting diodes) and integrated circuits.
 If an electron is excited into a higher state it leaves a hole in its old state.
-This meaning is used in Auger electron spectroscopy (and other x-ray techniques), in computational chemistry, and to explain the low electron-electron scattering-rate in crystals (metals, semiconductors).
-Although they act like elementary particles, holes are not actually particles, but rather quasiparticles; they are different from the positron, which is the antiparticle of the electron.
-Solids are made of only three kinds of particles: electrons, protons, and neutrons, a quasiparticle is none of these.
+This meaning is used in Auger electron spectroscopy (and other x-ray techniques), in computational chemistry, and to explain the low electron-electron scattering-rate in crystals (metals and semiconductors).
+Although they act like elementary particles, holes are rather quasiparticles; they are different from the positron, which is the antiparticle of the electron.
 (See also Dirac sea.)

-In crystals, electronic band structure calculations lead to an effective mass for the electrons that is typically negative at the top of a band.
-The negative mass is an unintuitive concept, and in these situations, a more familiar picture is found by considering a positive charge with a positive mass.
+In crystals, electronic band structure calculations show that electrons have a negative effective mass at the top of a band.
+Although negative mass is unintuitive, a more familiar and intuitive picture emerges by considering a hole, which has a positive charge and a positive mass, instead.

-Solid-state physics
+Definition

-In solid-state physics, an electron hole (usually referred to simply as a hole) is the absence of an electron from a full valence band.
+In semiconductors, an electron hole (usually referred to simply as a hole) is the absence of an electron from a full valence band.
 A hole is essentially a way to conceptualize the interactions of the electrons within a nearly full valence band of a crystal lattice, which is missing a small fraction of its electrons.
 In some ways, the behavior of a hole within a semiconductor crystal lattice is comparable to that of the bubble in a full bottle of water.

+More generally, a hole is defined as the absence of an electron relative to the system's ground state.
+This concept applies not only to semiconductors but also to metals with partially filled bands and other electronic systems.
+A hole with wavevector $k$ and spin $\uparrow$ is created by removing an electron with a wavevector $-k$ and spin $\downarrow$.

+The hole concept was pioneered in 1929 by Rudolf Peierls, who analyzed the Hall effect using Bloch's theorem, and demonstrated that a nearly full and a nearly empty Brillouin zones give the opposite Hall voltages.